Neural decoding: Spike train number

 The simplest coding strategy is the spike train number coding.
 This method assumes that the spike number is the most important quantification of spike train data.
 In spike train number coding, each stimulus is represented by a unique firing rate across the sampled neurons.
 The color red may be signified by 5 total spikes across the entire set of neurons, while the color green may be 10 spikes; each spike is pooled together into an overall count.
 This is represented by:

 where $r = n =$ the number of spikes, $n_{ij}$ is the number of spikes of neuron $i$ at stimulus presentation time $j$, and s is the stimulus.

 Instantaneous rate code

 Adding a small temporal component results in the spike timing coding strategy.
 Here, the main quantity measured is the number of spikes that occur within a predefined window of time T. This method adds another dimension to the previous.
 This timing code is given by:

-P(/Sr.)=2 we index hr eg

 where $t_{ijl}$ is the jth spike on the lth presentation of neuron i, $v_i(t|s)$ is the firing rate of neuron i at time t, and 0 to T is the start to stop times of each trial.